omegakid1902/obsidian-mkdocs-from-scratch/docs/index.md

 * `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.

-## Commands

-## Commands

-and
-and

-and

-and
-and

-and
-and

-and
-and
-and

-and
-and

-and

-and
-and

-and
-and

-and
-and
-and

-and
-and

-and

-and
-and

-and
-and

-and
-and
-and

-and
-and

-and

-and
-and

-and
-and

-and
-and
-and

-and
-and

-and

-and
-and

-and
-and

-and
-and
-and

-and
-and

-and

-and
-and

-and
-and

-and
-and
-and

 ## Feature checking